 If you’ve wondered how hyperconverged infrastructure (HCI) and converged infrastructure differ, you’re in good company.
-It’s not always clear how these two infrastructure models compare, especially as the goals of both HCI and converged infrastructure are similar.
+It’s not always clear how these two models compare, especially as the goals of both HCI and converged infrastructure are similar.
 Both aim to consolidate complex IT environments into more unified and easily managed solutions.
 In this post, we’ll explore the match-up: Hyperconvergence vs. Convergence.

 Hyperconvergence vs. convergence – What’s the difference?

-Converged infrastructure and hyperconverged infrastructure arose from need to simplify the increasingly complicated procurement and management tasks required by the diversity of today’s hybrid IT environments.
+Converged and hyperconverged infrastructure arose from the need to simplify the increasingly complicated procurement and management tasks required by the diversity of today’s hybrid IT environments.
 HCI and converged aim for a more modular approach that can be scaled quickly without costly and time-consuming integration, configuration, and management work.

 Fully 40% of IT staff time today is spent on the daily routine of monitoring, troubleshooting, and managing systems, according to IDC’s research director Jennifer Cooke.
 That’s a significant amount of time that could be better spent on strategic IT projects.
 Cooke noted in her recent whitepaper Rethinking BYOC (Build Your Own Cloud) that, “With business needs increasingly dependent on IT’s ability to innovate, IT leaders recognize the importance of shifting the time spent on managing equipment to time spent on high-value IT initiatives.”

 But converged infrastructure and HCI differ in their basic construction.
 A converged infrastructure solution is based on the pre-assembly of hardware components, while HCI is rooted in software.

 A converged infrastructure (CI) solution is a bit like a “data center in a box”, with all the networking, storage resources, and server hardware pre-selected, pre-configured, tested and unified on a single hardware appliance.